Imagine waking up in the morning feeling even more excited about your work.

 What is a coach?

-In addition, I use the arts of active listening and inquiry, psychology and neurobiology; and received my executive coaching certification from Erickson College.
-I also have studied a host of scientifically proven techniques that guide my clients to tap into inner resources to think creatively and solve highly complex problems.
+In addition, I use the arts of deep listening and inquiry, psychology and neurobiology; and am a certified Executive Coach.
+I have studied a host of scientifically proven techniques that guide my clients to tap into inner resources to think creatively and solve highly complex problems.

 Lastly, I have worked with a coach extensively in my life, and credit coaching with much of my success in my corporate career, and also now in my career as an entrepreneur.
 This gives me a unique perspective that allows me to relate to the situations my clients are going through, most of whom are technology professionals or entrepreneurs.